janbar/BLOC/README.md

 cmake --build release --target test cmake --build release --target install
 ```

+To enable the build of the modules SQLite3 and PLplot, prior you have to install their dependencies.

 ## Run the CLI
 Launch **bloc** and type "help".